 Fill your alone time with creative projects and memorable adventures with these fun and awesome things to do by yourself, and make the most of ‘me’ time when you’re on your own and looking for inspiration.

-Visiting the cinema to see a new movie always guarantees a fun evening, whether it’s a solo trip or a trip with friends.
+Visiting the movie theater to see a new movie always guarantees a fun evening, whether it’s a solo trip or a trip with friends.

 Grab the popcorn and get yourself to your local cinema to watch the most interesting new release.
 Some independent cinemas also show re-runs of old films or cult classics; ideal viewing for a film buff.